Florida College Carolina Camp

 Q. When must I pay for camp?

 A. Full payment must be paid online or mailed in at the time you fill out your application.
-All necessary signed forms must be remitted by Jun 30th in order to reserve your spot.
+All necessary signed forms must be submitted by Jun 1st in order to reserve your spot.

 Q. When should I arrive at camp?

 A. Children should arrive at camp for registration and cabin assignments between 2:00 p.m. and 4:00 p.m. on Sunday, June 26, 2016.

 Q. When should the children be picked up from camp?

 A. Your children should be picked up from camp no later than 11:00 a.m. on Friday, July 1st, 2016.

 A. By Age/Grade levels.
 Experience has taught us that grouping similar maturity levels together help campers enjoy a less stressful and more positive camping experience.
 Sharing an environment with peers and a counselor who can relate to only one specific age group eliminates confusion and complements the camping week.

 A. This camp is designed for campers in grades 5 through 12.
 (Going into 5th grade).
 ONLY!
 No exceptions.

 Q. May we (parents) visit camp during the week?